vaishiyer16/problem-set-1/README.md

 You will submit the GitHub URL for this repo in ELMS.

 Grading:
-Ali and I will look to make sure you've output the correct CSV files.
-We will only run main.py, so make sure that you stucture this correctly.
+Ali and I will look to make sure you've output the correct print statements and CSV files.
+We will only run main.py, so make sure to stucture this correctly.
 Credit will be given for adhering to the course's Code Standards and Data Standards, using GitHub correctly, and producing the correct output, among other considerations.